big-data-nyu/bdanalytic-py/README.md

 ![Alt text](tree.png?raw=true "Tree")

+### src/bd_analytic.py
-### src/bd_analytic.py loads the data from Hive, performs a Map based on location and runs the K-mode clustering algorithm.
+This python file loads the data from Hive, performs a Map based on location and runs the K-mode clustering algorithm.
+### src/bd_rule_mining.scala
-### src/bd_rule_mining.scala loads the individual clusters from HDFS and runs FPGrowth and Association Rule mining MLlib algorithms to identify Frequently appearing patters and rules.
+This scala file loads the individual clusters from HDFS and runs FPGrowth and Association Rule mining MLlib algorithms to identify Frequently appearing patters and rules.

 ##	Please ensure python 2.7 is installed since K-mode clustering is dependent .